 Being naturally aspirated, if you want to get more power out of your Infiniti G35, eventually you’ll need to look at exhaust headers.

-Factory G35 exhaust headers are technically able to be “ported”, but the cost and effort involved isn’t worth it.
+The factory G35 exhaust manifold is technically able to be “ported”, but the cost and effort involved isn’t worth it.
 Aftermarket headers are usually cheaper, give you more top-end power, and will make your engine bay look great.

 High Flow Cats and Test Pipes